NielsKloosAvans/Rooky/README.md

 - Represent a chess board with 64 indexed squares.
 - Store pieces with a color and piece kind.
 - Build the normal starting position.
-- Parse the board and side-to-move parts of FEN.
+- Parse the board and side-to-move parts of FEN into a `Game`.
 - Move pieces on the board and record captured pieces.
 - Track side to move and move history.
-- Generate basic pseudo-legal moves for:
+- Generate pseudo-legal moves for:
   - Pawns
   - Knights
+  - Bishops
+  - Rooks
+  - Queens
   - Kings
+- Generate pseudo-legal moves for a whole side.
-  - Rooks
+- Detect attacked squares.
+- Find a side's king square.
+- Detect whether a side is in check.

-The move generator does not yet handle all chess rules.
-Check, checkmate, castling, en passant, promotion, pins, and legal move filtering are still future work.
+The move generator does not yet filter legal moves.
+That means checkmate, stalemate, pins, castling, en passant, promotion, and full legal move generation are still future work.

 ## Board Coordinates